 · Simple components wear out, complex systems break down.

-· Good maintenance provides required functionality for lowest practicable cost.
+· Good maintenance provides the required functionality for the lowest practicable cost.

 · Maintenance can only achieve inherent design reliability.

 · Hidden functions require special treatment.

 · Unnecessary maintenance takes resources away from necessary maintenance.